atsid/permissive/documents/NamingConvention.md

 # Permissive App Naming Conventions

-Permissive is a streamlined UI for managing projects, teams, and permissions on Github.
+Permissive is a streamlined UI for managing projects, teams and permissions on Github.
 The following documents the naming conventions used by the Permissive app.

 ## Github Teams